yuanxzo/Dispersion/README.md

     |17    |ndc  |A scalar number of interval points in dc.|
     |18    |dcout|Distance between fine search interval points.|
     |19    |ncf  |Prediction number of roots at frequency(f) and phase velocity(v).|

+## Usage
+1. Intel(R) Visual Fortran is recommended.
+2. Other compilers can be used, but the subroutine GRTA_e may not be compiled, you can consider commenting or modifying the subroutine's write statement to file "Eigen.txt" to make the compilation successful.
+3. "Call FVTA_c(Vr,mods,freq,nf,nv)" is a Fortran program statement that calls the module to obtain the model dispersion curve.
+Other usages are similar.
+But before that, you must declare each variable in accordance with the definition of the module.

+## Licence